JesseKiguta/gentrification-dashboard/README.md

 ### How predictions are converted to risk buckets

 The model output is a continuous score (can be negative).
-During analysis the team defined a conversion to qualitative risk levels using a symmetric threshold around zero (reflecting relative deviation).
+During analysis, a conversion to qualitative risk levels was defined using a symmetric threshold around zero (reflecting relative deviation).
 One working bucket function used in the app is:

 ```python
 def pct_to_risk(value):